algorithmica-org/algorithmica/content/english/hpc/arithmetic/integer.md

 - To get the integer part (29), we can just floor or truncate it before the dot.
 - To get the fractional part (⅚), we can just take what is after the dots.
-- To get the remaider (5), we can multiply the fractional part by the divisor.
+- To get the remainder (5), we can multiply the fractional part by the divisor.

 Now, for 32-bit integers, we can set $s = 64$ and look at the computation that we do in the multiply-and-shift scheme: